 See Copyright & Author Rights library guide.

-The libraries staff use several means to discover an author’s right to archive his or her work in an open-access repository.
+The libraries deposit open access materials on behalf of the ODU community and staff use several means to discover an author’s right to archive his or her work in an open-access repository.

 If we can’t find the policy through our typical channels, we will write to the publisher for permission.
 If it is not granted, we can provide a link to the article rather than a full-text download option.